-Why Choose the Medical Histology Technician Program?
+Why Choose the Histology Lab Technician Program?

-Upon completion of the medical histology technician program, graduates will be able to work as histology technicians who provide clinical support to their pathologists and or researchers.
+Upon completion of the histology lab technician program, graduates will be able to work as histology technicians who provide clinical support to their pathologists and or researchers.
 Graduates will also be eligible to sit for their National Board Certification Exam as histology technicians (HT) via the American society of Clinical Pathologists.
 Though applicants may be eligible to sit for their histology technologist (HTL) certification if they already hold a bachelor’s degree in a biological science, and meet certain criteria outlined by ASCP.
 Histology technicians enjoy science, microscopic examination, and helping people.
-So, if you feel like this description fits what you are looking for in your next career then come visit us at our next info session.
+If you feel like this description fits what you are looking for in your next career then come visit us at our next info session.

-The Medical Histology Technician program prepares students for entry-level employment in clinical, veterinary, and research laboratories.
+The Histology Lab Technician program prepares students for entry-level employment in clinical, veterinary, and research laboratories.
 This program also serves as a pathway for career advancement in specialized areas in the medical histotechnology profession.

 How Long It Takes:

-The Medical Histology program's current three-year averages:
+The Histology program's current three-year averages:

 - Graduation rate is 97%